 A Team Approach

 Matt Kumin regularly collaborates with fellow attorneys who are licensed to practice in other states or who bring complementary skills and expertise into the fold.
 As a member of the the NORML Legal Committee, he frequently attends and participates in national and regional conferences, symposia and continuing education.

 Ken's path into the cannabis industry began two years ago when he started a chapter of Students for Sensible Drug Policy at Golden Gate University School of Law.
 Using the organization as a speaking platform, Ken was able to educate his fellow law students about the changes in the legal and political landscape surrounding cannabis normalization in California, and the implications these changes will have on the legal field.

-In addition to the legal work Ken performs, Ken also works as a political consultant for the 501(c) California Cannabis Voice.
+In addition to the legal work Ken performs, Ken also works as a political consultant.
 In this capacity Ken assists the Chair of the San Francisco Cannabis State Legalization Task Force, Terrance Alan, in advising the Board of Supervisors, the Mayor, and other City departments on matters relating to the legalization of cannabis, following the adoption of the Adult Use of Marijuana Act.
-Furthermore, Ken has expert knowledge of the proposed Medical Cannabis regulations.

 Articles: "A Job for Congress: Medical Marijuana Patients’ Fight for Second Amendment Rights."
 Golden Gate University Law Review (Forthcoming, Fall 2017).
 This Note is a critique of the Ninth Circuit’s decision in Wilson v.
 Lynch, which held that medical marijuana cardholders forfeit their right to purchase firearms.